Tanba Kokubun-ji: History

 The temple was destroyed by Akechi Mitsuhide during the Sengoku period, and the existing main hall, Belfry and Sanmon were rebuilt in 1774 and are all Kameoka City Important Cultural Properties.
-The Main Hall houses the main image, a statue of Yakushi Nyōrai, which dates from the late Heian period.
+The temple is currently administered by the Sennin-ji, located in Kameoka.

-In the exclave to the northeast of the temple is the ruins of a Hachiman Shrine, which is considered to be the guardian shrine of the Kokubun-ji.
+In the exclave to the northeast of the temple are the ruins of a Hachiman Shrine, which is considered to be the guardian shrine of the Kokubun-ji.
 It is also included within the National Historic Site designation.